 - encouraging community action, tackling poverty and bringing the community together

-We have also been working closely with the Borough Council to develop a Neighbourhood Plan, giving local people a real say in the planning system and deciding what does and doesn't happen in the area.
-This is now complete and will be put to local referendum on 23 February 2017.
-This would mean that the wishes of local residents must be followed when the Council take decisions on whether or not to give planning permission in our area.
+We also worked closely with the Borough Council to develop a Neighbourhood Plan, giving local people a real say in the planning system and deciding what does and doesn't happen in the area.
+This was approved by a 91.47% "Yes" vote in a local referendum on 23 February 2017.
+This means that the wishes of local residents must be now followed when the Council take decisions on whether or not to give planning permission in our area.

 Growing Together is supported by our local partner organisation, Blackthorn Good Neighbours (BGN).
 BGN act as our banker and take responsibility for any contracts we need to sign to get our work done.
 They also provide us with administrative, financial and other support.
 BGN are based in Blackthorn and also run Blackthorn Family Centre and Nursery, the Community Centre at the Blackthorn shops, the new Growing Together funded Community Hub at Brookside shops on Billing Brook Road and undertake community support across the area.